To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Why Does My Dog’s Breath Smell?

 Contrary to popular belief, bad breath is not normal for dogs.
-Unfortunately, more than two-thirds of dogs suffer from dental disease, and bad breath is an early warning sign.
+Unfortunately, more than two-thirds of dogs suffer from dental issues, and bad breath is an early warning sign.
 It’s likely that your dog’s breath stinks because there’s a build-up of odorous bacteria in his mouth, lungs, or gut.

 Before jumping to the worst possible scenario, talk to your veterinarian.
 They’re the best source to determine the cause of your dog’s gnarly breath.
 To learn more about the causes of dog bad breath, check out the video below.